 In the not too distant future, we could see major changes not just in retailing and transportation, but also manufacturing and real estate.
 By inventing new ways of moving goods and allowing customers to buy stuff more conveniently, we are potentially altering the very structure of communities in ways we’ve not yet identified.

-Organizing the Chaos: Evolving Technology Drives Efficiency, Visibility, and Results
+Chapter Two: Organizing the Chaos: Evolving Technology Drives Efficiency, Visibility, and Results